ComposableFi/composable/docs/docs/parachains/composable/composie-asset-list.md

 # Composable Asset List

 The following is a current list of assets available on the Composable Parachain.
-The data for assets is stored in the `assetsRegistry` pallet and amounts are stored in the `tokens` (ORML)pallet.
+The metadata for assets is stored in the `assetsRegistry` pallet and amounts are stored in the `tokens` (ORML) pallet.

 | Asset                | Symbol  | Asset ID                      | Decimals |
 | -------------------- | ------- | ----------------------------- | -------- |